 You may go to an urgent care center (UCC) after office hours.
 When going to a UCC, you should also try to contact your PCP.
-To find UCCs in our Provider Network, go to tuftshealthplan.com and use our Find a Doctor, Hospital or Pharmacy tool.
+To find UCCs in our Provider Network, go to tuftshealthplan.com and use our Find a Doctor or Hospital tool.